RISCV-MYTH-WORKSHOP/RISCV_CPU_DESIGN-rpjayaraman/README.md

 There are around 32 registers in RISCV ISA, since only 5-bits are alloted for registers.
 Other than x0 (which is hardwired to zero) remaining registers are good to use.

+## 4. Digital Logic with TL-Verilog and Makerchip

+[Makerchip](https://makerchip.com/) is a free online environment for developing high-quality integrated circuits.
+You can code, compile, simulate, and debug Verilog designs, all from your browser.
+Your code, block diagrams, and waveforms are tightly integrated.

+All the examples shown below are done on Makerchip IDE using TL-verilog.
+Also there are other tutorials present on IDE which can be found [here](https://makerchip.com/sandbox/) under Tutorials section.